 - We commit to create and share educational tools, resources, and platforms to combat systemic racism and discrimination within and outside EF

-- We commit to foster safe interactions, experiences, and spaces for our staff and customers
+- We commit to foster safe interactions, experiences, and spaces for our staff, students, and customers

 - We commit to reimagine, actualize, and continually audit our programs, services, language, and marketing to strengthen inclusivity in everything we do